Conduct & Responsibilities

 Chief Compliance Officer

 Prior to matriculation and prior to beginning third-year clinical rotations, all KCU students will have a criminal background check performed at their own expense.
 The background check is to be performed by a certifying organization retained by KCU.
 The purpose of the background check is to satisfy federal, state and individual hospital requirements for students participating in clinical activities involving patient care.
-Any criminal activity occurring prior to or for Enrollment and Student Services.
+Any criminal activity occurring prior to or after matriculation must be immediately reported to the vice provost for Enrollment and Student Services.
 Failure to report may result in dismissal.

 Note: Discovery following admission or matriculation of intentional misrepresentation or omission of any information used in the application process or omission of information relative to scholastic records or test records will subject the student to disciplinary action, including rescinded admission, probation, suspension, or dismissal.
 Matriculation will be denied to applicants who have failed to maintain a good record of scholastic performance and/or personal conduct between the time of their acceptance and matriculation at the University.
 The University reserves the right to deny admission to any applicant for any reason the University deems sufficient.

 Students must maintain a neat and clean appearance befitting students attending a professional school.
 Therefore, all KCU students must use professional judgment when determining what to wear on KCU’s campus.

 On campus the mode of dress is determined by each student’s professional judgment, unless a department, laboratory or instructor has a dress code for particular activities (an example would be interacting with a real or simulated patient).

 Clothing having caricatures, messages, symbols, etc., that can be construed based on societal norms to be vulgar or offensive or contribute to creating a hostile learning environment, are considered to be unacceptable attire and demonstrate inappropriate professional judgment that is subject to review and action by Student Services.